CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/advanced_tutorial.md

 DeploymentConfigs are objects that create [ReplicationControllers](/cloud/rahti/tutorials/elemental_tutorial#replicationcontroller) according to `spec.template`.
-They differ from ReplicationControllers in a sense that DeploymentConfig objects may start new ReplicationControllers based on the state of `spec.triggers`.
-In the example below, the DeploymentConfig will perform an automatic rolling update when it gets triggered by an ImageStream named "serveimagestream:latest".
-For other update strategies see "[Deployment Strategies](https://docs.okd.io/latest/dev_guide/deployments/deployment_strategies.html)" in the OpenShift documentation.
+They differ from ReplicationControllers in the sense that DeploymentConfig objects may start new ReplicationControllers based on the state of `spec.triggers`.
+In the example below, the DeploymentConfig performs an automatic rolling update when it gets triggered by an ImageStream named `serveimagestream:latest`.
+For other update strategies, see "[Deployment Strategies](https://docs.okd.io/latest/dev_guide/deployments/deployment_strategies.html)" in the OpenShift documentation.

-DeploymentConfig objects function similarly to Deployments described in the Chapter "[Background ](/cloud/rahti/introduction/background)" except that Deployments trigger updates only when `spec.template` is changed.
-Furthermore, Deployment is a pure Kubernetes concept and DeploymentConfig is an OpenShift extension.
+DeploymentConfig objects function similarly to deployments described in the chapter [Background](/cloud/rahti/introduction/background) except that deployments trigger updates only when `spec.template` is changed.
+Furthermore, deployment is a pure Kubernetes concept, and DeploymentConfig is an OpenShift extension.

 Recall that [ReplicationControllers](/cloud/rahti/tutorials/elemental_tutorial#replicationcontroller)
-are objects that make sure that a requested number of replicas of the pod defined in the `spec.template` are running.
+are objects that make sure that a requested number of replicas of the pod defined in the `spec.template` is running.

 *`deploymentconfig.yaml`*: